ColleagueRiley/Cocoa-in-Pure-C/README.md

 class_addMethod(objc_getClass("NSObject"), sel_registerName("windowShouldClose:"), (IMP) onClose, 0);
 ```

-Next the NSApplication is setup.
-In macOS, each program has it's own [NSApplication](https://developer.apple.com/documentation/appkit/nsapplication) structure which all it's subwindows are connected to.
+Next, the NSApplication is set up.
+In macOS, each program has its own [NSApplication](https://developer.apple.com/documentation/appkit/nsapplication) structure to which all its subwindows are connected.

 This requires the use of [`sharedApplication`](https://developer.apple.com/documentation/appkit/nsapplication/1428360-sharedapplication) and [`setActivationPolicy`](https://developer.apple.com/documentation/appkit/nsapplication/1428621-setactivationpolicy)